 - taking it back to the classroom

-Fee: $3,500.
+Fee: $5,000.
 Includes preparation, trainer time, materials and three hours of post-training consulting.
 Trainer travel and lodging expenses are billed separately.
-Note: as of Sept.
-1, the fee for this training will increase to $5,000, plus related costs such as travel.